-- In relation to this draft regulation (48) I propose that the version which the group has submitted will be the base which we work with going forward.
-This version from the group has been inserted as "Regulation 48 alt." - Some participants have submitted proposals with changes to the original regulation 48 which I have attempted to incorporate to the extent possible. - In paragraph 3 g) of Regulation 48, one participant has proposed to delete the reference to the Environmental Impact Statement being peer reviewed by competent independent experts, before submission.
+- In relation to this draft regulation (48) I propose that the negotiations continue based on the joint textual proposal.
+This version has been inserted as "Regulation 48 alt." - Some participants have submitted proposals with changes to the original regulation 48 which I have attempted to incorporate to the extent possible. - In paragraph 3 g) of Regulation 48, one participant has proposed to delete the reference to the Environmental Impact Statement being peer reviewed by competent independent experts, before submission.
 I have placed this is square brackets and invite for views on this. - In paragraph 4 c, on participant has proposed to delete the reference to rules from the International maritime Organization and International Law in general.
 It has been placed in square brackets.
 I propose that these references are retained but invite for a discussion on this. - It has been proposed to restructure paragraph 4 litra e, which entails the reference to "collection of baseline data" being deleted.
 This has been placed in square brackets and I invite for a discussion on this.

-One participant submitted a for an alternative paragraph 3.
-However, I believe the proposal from the Intersessional Working Group covers this, also in the interest of moving ahead with the adoption of the draft regulations, I have therefore omitted this incoming proposal.
+• One participant submitted a proposal for an alternative paragraph 3.
+However, I believe the joint textual proposal covers this, and I have therefore omitted this incoming proposal.